jparkerssf/jparkerssf.github.io/index.md

 Worked on a team that coordinated large events for hundreds of upper level management attending specialized training at headquarters.

-Coordinated all details for global training program of management and staff from various branches at headquarters.
+Coordinated all details for training program of management and staff from various branches at headquarters.

-Coordinated housing arrangements for hundreds of temporary staff on a weekly rotation.Strategized for optimum use of housing resources leading to reduction of expenses
+Coordinated housing arrangements for hundreds of temporary staff on a weekly rotation which included stragegizing for optimum use of housing resources leading to  reduction of expenses.